 Growing a few fresh ingredients for your meals is not just fun and easy, but it’s a great way to add extra vitamins and flavour to your food.
-Plus, with supplies of fresh veg at best uncertain, having your own living larder can be very handy.
+Plus, having your own living larder can be very handy.

 It can be a bit daunting if you’ve never grown your own food before, so the first thing to do is start small.